MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-assignment-rule.md

 As a sequence manager, you create an assignment rule by defining different conditions such as segment, sellers, and lead distribution.
 After a rule is activated and a lead satisfies the conditions that are defined in the rule, the lead is automatically assigned to a seller.
 You don't have to manually assign leads to sellers when they're created in Dynamics 365 Sales.

 When a lead is created in an organization, assignment rules are applied from the top of the order in which they're listed.
 When the lead satisfies the conditions defined for a rule, that rule is applied to the lead.
 By default, rules are listed in the order in which they were created, with the most recent at the bottom.
-You can select and drag the rules into any order you want.<!--note from editor: Edit okay?
-I assume it's this easy to override the default order?
-This same idea is behind the edit to the last sentence of this topic (which please verify).-->
+You can select and drag the rules into any order you want.

 **To create and activate an assignment rule**